Fix You: Release

-Capitol Records serviced "Fix You" to US triple A and alternative radio on 15 August 2005.
-In the UK, Parlophone released "Fix You" on 5 September 2005 as the second single from X&Y. The single was pressed with two B-sides: "The World Turned Upside Down" and "Pour Me".
+Capitol promoted "Fix You" to US triple A and alternative radio on 15 August 2005.
+In the United Kingdom, Parlophone released "Fix You" on 5 September as the second single from X&Y. The single was pressed with two B-sides: "The World Turned Upside Down" and "Pour Me".
 In Australia, the song was issued as a CD single on 12 September 2005.
 Two days later, the band released the Fix You EP in the iTunes Store.
 In response to Hurricane Katrina, all of the sales went to the American Red Cross Hurricane 2005 Relief and the National Academy of Recording Arts & Sciences' MusiCares Hurricane Relief Fund.
 Promotional singles were released in the UK and US.

 The track peaked at number four in the UK Singles Chart on 17 September 2005.
 As of 30 July 2011, the song had spent 122 weeks on that chart.

 It peaked at number 59 on the Billboard Hot 100 and number 18 on the Billboard Hot Modern Rock Tracks.
 The song also charted on the Billboard Pop 100 and Hot Digital Songs.
 The single appeared in Australia's Singles Chart in the number four position on 18 September 2005, after retiring in the 58 spot.
 It also appeared at number eight on the Irish Singles Chart and spent seven consecutive weeks on the chart.
 On 14 November 2010, the song re-entered the Australian singles chart at number 37.

-In 2005, Coldplay performed the song live on Saturday Night Live and the Live 8 event in July.
-It has also become the anthem for the event.
+In 2005, Coldplay performed the song on Saturday Night Live and the Live 8 event in July.
+It has become the anthem for the event.

-In 2009, the song also appeared on Coldplay's live album, LeftRightLeftRightLeft.
+In 2009, the song appeared on Coldplay's live album LeftRightLeftRightLeft.

 On 19 October 2011, following Apple CEO Steve Jobs' death, a private memorial service was held and streamed for Apple employees during which the band played the song.
-Chris Martin remarked that when Jobs first heard the track ten years earlier, he didn't think the band would "make it."
 Steve Jobs was a longtime fan of Coldplay.
+Chris Martin remarked that when Jobs first heard their breakthrough track "Yellow" ten years earlier, he didn't think the band would "make it".
 On 4 June 2017, Coldplay performed "Fix You" at the One Love Manchester benefit concert for the victims of the Manchester Arena bombing.